B-Lamine/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9-divide_and_rule : divides POWER by DIVIDE and prints the result.
 10-love_exponent_breath : calculates BREATH**LOVE and prints the result.
 11-binary_to_decimal : converts binary number stored in BINARY to a decimal number and prints it.
+12-combinations : lists all dual combinations of lower case letters from a to z in order except for "oo".